justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 Nothing fancy here, so let's move along!

-## Putting it All Together
+## Taking the Timelapses

 Sure I could have 3D printed an enclosure, but where's the fun in that when readily available materials can be used to achieve the same result?
-Might not be as pretty, but when bread is on the line then nothing else matters.
+Might not be as pretty, but when bread is on the menu then nothing else matters.
 All we're here for is the data!

 {{<img caption="Sometimes random parts and a bit of tape are the best way forward." src="/imgs/blog-imgs/sourdough-starter-monitor/IMG_20180527_173837.jpg" >}}